 When we attach morality to food, saying I can’t have X or Y is bad, then we create an obsession around that food in our brain.
 If you tell a toddler to not touch something, she’ll immediately waddle over to grab it, right?
 It’s the same principle with our adult brains and food.
 If your diet includes a cheat day, you’re most likely LIVING for that cheat day and hating the food you eat for the rest of the week.
 This mentality around food isn’t sustainable and will eventually result in giving up on the changes you were trying to make.

 Please don’t get me wrong, I’m not saying to give up on making healthy food choices; what I am saying is that it’s important to view food as just food.
 When we’re able to view food as just food, we remove the emotions that drive us into the pint of ice cream and prevent the rebound shame from eating the whole thing.

 Listen, I get that this is way easier said than done.
 And that’s why it’s important to have a nutrition counselor who takes both nutrition AND counseling into account.
-But I’m here, I’ll walk you through it.
-Send me a message and let’s talk.
+But we’re here, we’ll walk you through it.
+Send us a message and let’s talk.

 -Jen Lyman, RDN, LD, CLT